|Share this article:|

 - Click File > New > CloverDX project to create a new project.

-- Name your project and click Finish.
+- Enter a project name and click Finish.

 - Click File > New > Graph to create a new graph.